How to do Web Scraping with Puppeteer and NodeJS

 await searchInputEl.press('Enter');

-Lastly, wait for the search page to load, and take a screenshot.
-We've already seen how to do that with Puppeteer.
+Lastly, wait for the search page to load and take a screenshot.
+You already know how to do that.

 await page.waitForSelector('ytd-two-column-search-results-renderer ytd-video-renderer');